 - Notification Permissions

 Web Vitals provides “instant feedback on loading, interactivity and layout shift metrics”.
 It captures LCP, CLS and FID.
-Its core features include ambient badge (checks if the page “passes the Core Web Vitals thresholds”), detailed drill-down in the popup (checks if a metric needs change or requires an action), and HUD (Heads up display) overlay.
+Its core features include:

-Each of these tools and extensions will give you a better understanding of whether your pages load properly and quickly on different devices.
-They’ll also help you identify opportunities for improvement and, ultimately, to deliver a stellar page experience.
+Each of these tools and extensions will give you a better understanding of where you stand in terms of page experience.
+Also, they'll help you identify opportunities for improvement and, ultimately, deliver a better shopping experience.

 #6.
 The importance of knowing your customers